Ambleside - walking centre

 Ambleside Uncovered

-Ambleside is a small lake District town set in the old county of Westmorland.
+Ambleside is a small Lake District town set in the old county of Westmorland.

 Visiting Ambleside is a must for most tourists arriving in the Lake District.
 It is one of the most picturesque and popular holiday villages in the area, attracting visitors from all around due to its proximity to Windermere and easy access to the breathtaking Lakeland mountains.